jdbaldry/jsonnet-data-list/README.md

 intercalate(a, b)
 ```

-Inserts the array `a` between the elements of the array `b` and concatenates the result.
+Inserts the array `a` between the elements of the array of arrays `b` and concatenates the result.

 ### fn intersperse